caffeine-addictt/waku/.github/ISSUE_TEMPLATE/4-feature-request.md

 ---
-name: 'Feature Request'
+name: "Feature Request"
-about: 'Suggest an idea or possible new feature for this project.'
+about: "Suggest an idea or possible new feature for this project."
-title: ''
+title: ""
-labels: 'Type: Feature'
+labels: "Type: Feature"
 assignees: caffeine-addictt
 ---